MegaMek/megamek.github.io/community.md

 ##### I'm a data person

 We do have several ongoing data projects.
-If you have the time and want to help, the best way is to join the Slack channel and look for Hammer.
+If you have the time and want to help, the best way is to join the Discord server and look for Hammer.
 He coordinates the data stuff and can provide guidance.

 <hr />